 The number of creatives generated is tied to your available budget, risk for non-converting spend, and size of audiences.

 Based on metrics, we iterate on designs and modify strategy.

 For most clients, they are unable to spend enough money in a given month to test 20 new videos and incur all of that non-converting spend.
 As such, creative testing must be spread out over more than 30 days.
-This is one of the primary reasons a 30-day test will almost certainly fail.
+This is one of the primary reasons 30-day tests will almost certainly fail.